Odd Symmetry Designs for Gemstones

 - Odd rounds won't make you friends among jewelers.
 A nine-sided stone is difficult to set in a standard 4-prong round setting.
 In general, stones with odd symmetry designs will need a custom-made setting.
 Remember, "custom" almost always means a higher cost.
 That might make you some jeweler friends.

-- Don’t be surprised if you can’t sell your odd rounds.
+- Don't act surprised if you can't sell your odd rounds.
 Mainstream professionals and hobbyists will be cutting other practical, higher performance gemstone designs.

 Odd symmetries are nothing new.
 A lot of people have been there and done that, including me.
 If you like odd symmetry designs, by all means, have fun.

 What are Sintered Laps?

 The White Paper Test and Rough Gem Buying

 D20 Gemstone: a Dungeons and Dragons-Inspired Design

 Interview with Justin Prim and Victoria Raynaud: The Dynamic Duo That Built a Multifaceted Business in the World of Gems